ropensci-archive/opendata/index.md

 * [factualR][factualR]: Thin wrapper for the Factual.com server API. [more](http://www.exmachinatech.net/01/factualr/)
 * [dataone][dataone]: A package that provides read/write access to data and metadata from the DataONE network of Member Node data repositories. [more](http://releases.dataone.org/online/dataone_r/)
 * [yhatr][yhatr]: yhatr lets you deploy, maintain, and invoke models via the Yhat REST API.
+* [RSocrata][RSocrata]: Provided with a Socrata dataset resource URL, or a Socrata SoDA web API query, returns an R data frame.
+Converts dates to POSIX format.
+Supports CSV and JSON.
+Manages throttling by Socrata.

 ### Machine learning as a service (MLaaS anyone?)